An early season traverse of Liathach’s main ridge, Torridon

 Scottish winter mountaineering courses

-Winter mountaineering in Scotland is as good as it gets.
+Winter mountaineering in Scotland is as good as mountaineering gets.
 I like it, a lot.
-I teach traditional mountaineering skills, which involve just a single axe and a minimal amount of climbing gear.
-Think of them as the skills for dealing with the type of challenging terrain where you aim to be continuously on the move rather than ‘pitching’.
-Or more simply, the skills you would need for tackling grade I/II winter ridges, such as the Forcan Ridge, or for climbing big easy gullies, such as Number 3 on Ben Nevis.
+I teach traditional skills that involve just a single axe and a minimal amount of climbing gear.
+Think of them as the skills for dealing with the type of terrain where you aim to be continuously on the move rather than ‘pitching’.
+Or to give them context, the skills you would need for tackling grade I/II winter ridges, such as the Forcan Ridge in Glen Sheil, or for climbing big easy gullies, such as Number 3 Gully on Ben Nevis.

 Courses are arranged on request and are tailor-made.
 They can range from a single day’s instruction to a comprehensive 5 day programme.
 Chat to me first and I’ll advise.
 You’ll learn how to climb steep snow and get to grips with winter scrambling.
 You’ll also learn how a rope can be used to protect the difficult or more exposed sections of a mountaineering journey, in both ascent and descent.
 Most importantly, you’ll gain valuable mountaineering experience and the ability to make your own judgment calls.